shak/bankxplorers/content/english/eca.md

   subtitle: ""
   title: "What you will explore!"
   block:
-    - title: "Money Basics & Banking"
+    - title: "Money & Banking"
-      content: "Kick off your money adventure by discovering what money really is and how it moves around in the banking world."
+      content: ""
       items:
-        - title: "Understanding Money & Banks"
+        - title: "Banking Basics"
           content: "Uncover the role money plays in our lives, how banks keep it safe, and what it takes to open your own account."
-        - title: "Income, Expenses & Bank Statements"
+        - title: "Current Accounts"
-          content: "Become a money detective by tracking cash flow with real-life style bank statements.
-Debit Cards, Cheques & ATMsGet hands-on with everyday money tools — learn how to use debit cards safely, write cheques like a pro, and master the ATM."
+          content: "Time to become a money detective!
+Use realistic bank statements to manage a current account, make payments with a debit card and write cheques like a pro!"

-    - title: "Budgeting, Saving & Spending"
+    - title: "Saving & Spending"
-      content: "Get hands-on with your money!
-Plan, budget, and spend wisely — all while having fun. <br><br>**Budgeting**<br>Learn the difference between needs and wants, and build your very own personal budget. <br><br>**Savings Accounts & Interest**<br>Watch your money grow!
-Discover how savings accounts and interest work to help you save smarter."
+      content: ""
+      items:

-    - title: "Credit, Risk & Investing"
+        - title: "Savings Accounts & Budgeting"
-      content: "Take your money skills to the next level by diving into borrowing and investing. <br><br>**Borrowing Made Simple**<br>Discover how borrowing works and check out different types like loans, overdrafts, and mortgages.
-Dive deeper into credit cards and learn how to use them smartly! <br><br>**Understanding Credit Scores**<br>Find out what credit scores are, how they’re calculated, and why they matter for your future borrowing power. <br><br>**Basic Introduction to Investing**<br>Explore how stocks, bonds, and risks team up to help your money grow over time!"
+          content: "Saving money can be fun, especially when you see it grow!
+Open a savings account, build your own budget, and figure out the difference between needs and wants."

-    - title: "Smart Spending & Consumer Awareness"
+        - title: "Smart Consumer Skills"
-      content: "Discover what shapes your spending choices — and jump into entrepreneurship with a fun mini-business challenge.<br><br>**Smart Consumer Skills**<br>Learn how things like peer pressure and clever marketing influence your decisions — and how to make smart, confident money moves. <br><br>**Entrepreneurship**<br> Team up for a mini-business challenge!
-Explore how ideas become real products and get a taste of what it’s like to launch something of your own."
+          content: "Uncover how peer pressure and clever marketing shape spending choices, and see how they influence decisions in everyday life."

+    - title: "Borrowing Basics"
+      content: ""
+      items:
+        - title: "Borrowing Made Simple"
+          content: "What exactly is a loan, an overdraft, or a mortgage?
+Dive into the world of borrowing, and even manage a pretend credit card account to see how it all works in the real world."
+        - title: "Understanding Credit Scores"
+          content: "What’s a credit score and why does it matter?
+Explore how these “money scores” work through fun examples and simulations: no pressure, just play!"

+    - title: "Entrepreneurship & Investing"
+      content: ""
+      items:
+        - title: "Entrepreneurship"
+          content: "Got big ideas?
+Team up for a mini business challenge and bring your creative thinking to life!"
+        - title: "Basic Introduction to Investing"
+          content: "Think you can guess why stock prices rise or fall?
+Play your way through the basics of investing, explore how the stock market works, and discover what risk is, all through games and simple challenges!"

-    - title: "Online Money & Digital Safety"
+    - title: "Online Spending & Digital Safety"
+      content: ""
+      items:
+        - title: "Spotting Scams Online"
+          content: "Think you can spot a scam?
+Take on interactive challenges that put your online safety skills to the test and help you stay one step ahead!"
+        - title: "Staying Safe with Online Banking"
-      content: "Money moves fast online, but so do scammers!
-Get ready to become a digital money hero by learning how to keep your cash and info safe. <br><br>**Online Spending & Scam Awareness**<br>Discover how to spot phishing and other scams with real-life stories and interactive challenges that put your skills to the test. <br><br>**Digital Banking & Payment Security**<br>Find out how to protect your personal info and bank safely online like a pro."
+          content: "Find out how to protect your personal info and bank safely online like a pro."

     - title: "Real World Simulation & Final Projects"
+      content: ""
+      items:
+        - title: "Game Day Recap"
+          content: "Compete in team based simulations, solve financial puzzles, and recap key concepts."
+        - title: "Final Projects"
-      content: "It’s game time!
-Put your skills to the test with a full simulation and final group projects. <br><br>**Week 13** – Game Day RecapCompete in team-based simulations, solve financial puzzles, and recap key concepts. <br><br>**Week 14** – Final ProjectsWrap up the program with a creative project presentation and celebrate your achievements!"
+          content: "Wrap up the program with a creative project presentation and celebrate your achievements!"

 our_mission:
     enable: true
     substitle: "Build real-world money skills early"
     title: "Why Join?"
-    description: "Build real-world money skills early Learn in a supportive, game-based environment <br>Gain confidence in handling financial choices <br>Ideal for students managing allowance, planning for the future, or dreaming of business"
+    description: "● Build real world money skills.<br><br>● Learn through fun, hands on activities.<br><br>● Gain confidence in managing pocket money and everyday finances.<br><br>● Perfect for students preparing to study abroad or live independently."
+    items:
+      - content: Build real world money skills.
+      - content: Learn through fun, hands on activities.
+      - content: Gain confidence in managing pocket money and everyday finances.
+      - content: Perfect for students preparing to study abroad or live independently.
     image: "images/about/01.jpg"
 ---